marcelotduarte/cx_Freeze/doc/cx_Freeze.rst

 **cx_Freeze** is a set of scripts and modules for freezing Python scripts into executables in much the same way that py2exe_ and py2app_ do.
 Unlike these two tools, cx_Freeze is cross platform and should work on any platform that Python itself works on.
-It requires Python_ 2.3 or higher since it makes use of the zip import facility which was introduced in that version.
+It requires Python_ 2.4 or higher and does work with Python 3.

 **cx_Freeze** is distributed under an open-source license_.